tamilaly/Heat_Resilience_Cost-Benefit/README.md

 NPV calculation with fixed samples

-# _Performance is a collection of scripts to evaluate the distribution statistics for energy, carbon, cost, and also overheating indicators
+# '_Performance' is a collection of scripts to evaluate the distribution statistics for energy, carbon, cost, and also overheating indicators

 ## Help